-Oil and gas exploration in Cypriot waters along with new investments in tourism infrastructure and hotels have also given the ailing sector a boost.
+New investments in tourism infrastructure and hotels have given the formerly ailing real estate sector a revitalising boost.
 Projects with a special focus on golf courses and marinas have spurred new interest in large scale projects in Cyprus, and the country has seen a surge of investors looking into the acquisition of entire complexes and into projects that are both in the planning stages and already under construction.
-Cyprus’ ongoing process of establishing its first ever luxury casino resort, is set to boost tourism and fuel demand for holiday rentals.
-These premier developments will become the driving force behind the construction industry in years to come.
+Cyprus’ ongoing process of establishing its first-ever luxury casino resort, is also set to boost tourism and fuel demand for holiday rentals.
+Construction is booming, from the very top of the range downwards, with the projects due for completion in the period 2016-2018 alone worth over €300 million.
+This is just the beginning of the post-financial crisis rebirth of the sector, and will be the driving force behind the construction industry in years to come.